download and install the latest release (may require sudo)

 Deploying a lab#

-Now when we know what a basic topology file consists of and sorted out the container image name and node's license file, we can proceed with deploying this lab.
+Now when we know what a basic topology file consists of, refreshed our knowledge on what container image name is and imported cEOS image, we can proceed with deploying this lab.
 To keep things easy and guessable, the command to deploy a lab is called deploy

 .